 Grades K-12 are invited to participate in a two hour creative and stimulating experience.
 One portion is a studio workshop for students to create a work of art based on a selected theme.
 The other portion involves a docent guided tour investigating the theme in greater detail by looking at original works of art from the Museum’s Permanent Collection.

-This program begins August 2016 and run through May 2017, Wednesday and Thursday mornings 10:15 am - 12:15 pm.
+This program begins September 13 and runs through May 17, 2018, Wednesday and Thursday mornings 10:15 am - 12:15 pm.
 Workshops are limited to 50 participants per morning.
 The Museum offers this program at no charge.

 Field Trip Grants